-At this point, we look forward to continuing to develop a program that is inspired by the unique resources that set Burlington apart–and make our city a remarkable place to live and to grow up.
-There are innumerable assets to build on, and to invest in.
-We are grateful for the contributions of many people and organizations, including the Burlington School District, the City of Burlington, the State of Vermont Agency of Education, the Burlington Students Foundation, the University of Vermont, and Shelburne Farms, among many others.
+At this point, we look forward to continuing to develop a program that is inspired by the unique resources that set Burlington apart – and which make our city a remarkable place to live and to grow up.
+We are grateful for the contributions of many people and organizations, including the Burlington School District, the City of Burlington, the State of Vermont Agency of Education, the Burlington Students Foundation, the University of Vermont and Shelburne Farms, among many others.
 We certainly wouldn’t be where we are without numerous funders and the inspiration of our local project partners.

 Thanks to this support, Burlington City & Lake Semester is on track to be an academic program that offers an immersive, cross-disciplinary experience for a diverse group of students who want to expand their learning beyond the classroom walls, and engage in real-world issues in the city of Burlington.

 Our story is only just beginning, of course.
 We welcome your insight, feedback, and support along the way.